EUCAIM/Glossary/2-Glossary.md

 ### Privacy-preserving learning techniques

-AI-based merging techniques that help preserve patients’ privacy.
+AI-based merging techniques that help preserve patients' privacy.
 The building blocks of privacy-preserving machine learning are federated learning, homomorphic encryption, and differential privacy.
 They can use tricks from cryptography and statistics [[48]](3-References.md#ref-48).

 ### Processing (personal and non-personal)